Canyon del Oro High School: Academics

 Over 90% of the school's graduates seek post-secondary education.
 Half (49.5%) of CDO faculty have attained a master's degree or a PhD.
-As for faculty recognition, Librarian Beth Malapanes was selected Circle K/UA Athletics/KOLD Teacher of the Year for the Tucson area in 2007.
-In 2006, family and consumer sciences teacher Patti Schmalzel was also selected Circle K/UA Athletics/KOLD Teacher of the Year for the Tucson area.
 Canyon del Oro is under accreditation by the North Central Association.

 CDO has graduated among the highest number of National Merit Scholars in Arizona.
 Scholars have been represented in every graduating class since the school's first class in 1968, with the exception of two years (2000 & 2002).
 In 2006 alone, the school had seven National Merit Finalists.
-The school has also promoted several Flinn Scholars of the Flinn Foundation into the state's public universities.
+The school has also had multiple Flinn Scholars.

 Achievement rates on Advanced Placement exams, particularly in the laboratory sciences and mathematics, have historically far exceeded the national average.
 The school's journalism department has been recognized by the Interscholastic Press Association for its school newspaper, The Palantir, and the yearbook, Años de Oro.
 Since the school opened in the 1960s, CDO has also had a notable history in chess, with teams continually ranked nationally.